cutamar/gameboy-emulator-cpp/README.md

 ## Running Tests

+To un the tests, first uncomment the test cmake lines in the CMakeLists.txt file.
+They were commented out, because the Udacity Workspace uses an older version of cmake.

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`